ewan-lister/EE-399/Homework/HW3/README.md

 ![Fig. 2.
 First 12 Modes of U](./Figures/first_12_modes.png)

-Because the U modes of the MNIST matrix for a basis for the space in which all of the images exist, we can actually begin to construct legible images by simply taking linear combinations of the U modes.
+Because the U modes of the MNIST matrix form a basis for the space in which all of the images exist, we can actually begin to construct legible images by simply taking linear combinations of the U modes.
 After all, an MNIST image is really just a 784 dimension vector.
 The first mode of U already accounts for about 44% of the variance between vectors, so by adding the first mode to the second mode, we get something that quite closely resembles a well known digit:

 ![Fig. 3.
 First and Second Mode Added](./Figures/lin_combination_1_2.png)

+The addition or subtraction of other scaled U modes will allow us to perfectly recreate all of the images within the matrix.
+In theory we need 784 orthogonal modes to span every vector in A, but to the human eye we likely only need 30-40 modes to recreate images that resemble digits.
+Any subsequent modes are fitted to very slight variations between images.

 ### 3. What is the interpretation of the U, Σ, and V matrices?